Monumental Sports & Entertainment: History

 Chairman and CEO Ted Leonsis founded Monumental Sports & Entertainment in 2010.

 American businessman and senior AOL executive Ted Leonsis, who had owned the NHL team Washington Capitals since 1999, founded Monumental Sports & Entertainment on June 10, 2010, following his acquisition of the NBA team Washington Wizards and the merger of Lincoln Holdings and Washington Sports & Entertainment.
-Minority shareholders of Monumental include Laurene Powell Jobs, the Qatar Investment Authority, Jeffrey Skoll, Sheila Johnson, and Mark Lerner.
+Minority shareholders of Monumental include the Qatar Investment Authority, Jeffrey Skoll, Sheila Johnson, Mark Lerner and Arctos Partners.

 In December 2023, Leonsis announced a non-binding partnership with Virginia governor Glenn Youngkin to move the Capitals and Wizards to a planned arena in Potomac Yard in Alexandria, Virginia, by 2028.
 The structure would be part of an arts and entertainment district at the site, which would include a practice facility, restaurants, an esports venue, concert hall, and a new headquarters for Monumental.

 In March 2024, after officials in Alexandria announced that the $2 billion entertainment and sports complex plans were scrapped, Washington D.C. mayor Muriel Bowser announced a new deal to keep the Capitals and Wizards in the District until 2050.

-Monumental was valued by CNBC at $7.84 billion in July 2025.
+In July, Monumental was valued by CNBC at $7.84 billion.

+In December 2025, MSE announced that Laurene Powell Jobs, a minority shareholder since 2017, had sold her stake to Arctos Partners and the Qatar Investment Authority.
+As part of the deal, the Qatar Investment Authority increased its shareholding of the company.